The Petchey Academy, London

-Eco community project blooming at hackney academy.
+Eco-community project blooming at Hackney academy.

-Here, students work alongside local volunteers in the kitchen garden; a team-up that’s part of a scheme pioneered by TV’s River Cottage which puts people who want to grow food in touch with people and places with land to share.
+Here, students work alongside local volunteers in the kitchen garden: a team-up that’s part of a scheme pioneered by TV’s River Cottage, which puts people who want to grow food in touch with people and places with land to share.

-Speaking to ‘Waitrose’ magazine, assistant vice-principal Fiona Hattersley-Smith said:
+Speaking to Waitrose magazine, Assistant Vice-Principal Fiona Hattersley-Smith said:

 “We have a commitment to excel both in our educational delivery and the community aspect, and this is a big community project.
 Our ‘green team’ pupils work with a local primary school and community members.
 Hackney has very little green space and one of the highest levels of youth obesity in the UK, so having the garden is fantastic.

 Alan Gilbert, who oversees the use of the dome at The Petchey Academy comments:

 “The students enjoy the enhanced lessons we carry out in the Solardome® glasshouse as it gives them the opportunity to get outside and understand the biology of plants.
-We are thrilled with it as an excellent teaching aid and because of how well it fits in with our commitment to the community, hands-on teaching and eco policy.”
+We are thrilled with it as an excellent teaching aid and because of how well it fits in with our commitment to the community, hands-on teaching and eco-policy.”